 - 22. The Kiribati Internship Training Program (KITP) commenced on 31 March 2014, with 15 new graduates from Cuba and three from the Fiji School of Medicine (FSMed) at Fiji National University (FNU).
 Six I-Kiribati FSMed graduates since 2010 have also been unable to complete an internship and are currently completing requirements for the internship at a more senior (registrar) level.
-Australia is funding FSMed to implement a support project to help the MHMS initiate the KITP during 2014-15; FSMed provides three in-country supervisors 8 and independent assessment of candidates' progress, delivers short bridging courses in priority topics, and coordinates the participation of visiting specialist teams in the teaching and learning program.
+Australia is funding FSMed to implement a support project to help the MHMS initiate the KITP during 2014-15; FSMed provides three in-country supervisors and independent assessment of candidates' progress, delivers short bridging courses in priority topics, and coordinates the participation of visiting specialist teams in the teaching and learning program.
 The supervisors believe that the majority of interns are on track to complete the program as expected; however, three of the 18 candidates in the first cohort have been required to extend their initial block by 6 weeks and three have been required to repeat it in full. - 23.
 The KITP design and feasibility study anticipated that the progressive return of I-Kiribati postgraduate medical trainees would allow the MHMS to achieve sustainable domestic management of the KITP by 2017.
 In addition to teaching and supervision, the FNU support project currently provides significant back-stopping for the specialist medical workforce at TCH.
 Progress to date suggests that the KITP will not reach critical supervisory capacity until at least one year following conclusion of the current two-year support project at the end of 2015.
 The team recommends that the KITP Governance Committee urgently considers the need for an additional year of support (albeit at a reduced level of inputs compared with the present time) and how that might be resourced; subject to under-expenditure of the current budget, this may be achievable through a no-cost extension into 2016.
-This recommendation and development of a transition plan for the support project will be further explored with FSMed in Suva.9 - 24.
+This recommendation and development of a transition plan for the support project will be further explored with FSMed in Suva. - 24.
 The need remains for further curriculum development and significant infrastructure works at Kiribati School of Nursing (KSON).
 Improvements in these areas would enable increased numbers of graduates from KSON to address shortages in the health workforce at hospital and community level, potentially increasing the size of nursing cohorts from 30 to around 40 per year and midwifery cohorts from 10 to 20-30 per year; the revised curriculum would facilitate accreditation of KSON qualifications against evolving regional standards.
 Detailed construction drawings, costed at approximately AUD 4 million, have been completed by MPWU and quality assured by an Australian architectural firm.
 The team recommends that the MHMS reviews the costed plans and consults with GOK and donors to identify possible sources of funding. - 25.
 The World Health Organization (WHO) is currently developing a revised Health Workforce Strategy for Kiribati.
 The mission agreed that future work on human resources for health (HRH) would be guided by this policy, and agreed to review HRH needs (including nursing and midwifery) once the policy has been finalised. - 26.
 Australia's Biomedical Engineering and Maintenance Initiative (BEMI) provided a biomedical engineer for Kiribati and Samoa until June 2014.
-The MHMS has requested Australian support
+The MHMS has requested Australian support for a biomedical engineer to assist the TCH for a period of one year.
+DFAT will consider its current capacity to provide further support, which may be shared with Nauru and Tuvalu.

-8 FNU provides Australian-funded supervisors in anaesthesia, internal medicine and paediatrics.
+&lt;sup>8 FNU provides Australian-funded supervisors in anaesthesia, internal medicine and paediatrics.
 Additional funding for a fourth supervisor in general surgery is provided by Taiwan, through the FNU on-shore account.